-Decoupage Medium – A Comprehensive Guide!
+Decoupage Glue – A Comprehensive Guide!

 Hey y’all – it’s Rebecca back with another Comprehensive Guide.
-We will be exploring the Decoupage Mediums used for the vintage craft form known as Decoupage.
+We will be exploring the Decoupage Glue and Mediums used for the vintage craft form known as Decoupage.
 Here at The Graphics Fairy we do a lot of paper crafting.
 Decoupage is one of our favorite techniques.
 As an artist/educator, I especially enjoy learning and teaching others about the features and benefits of our “tools of the trade.”
 Today I am sharing this multi-faceted product that is probably in your craft room!

 What is Decoupage?

 Decoupage was first used as an art form for decorating furniture in 17th century France.
 It was known then as “the poor man’s alternative to painted furniture.”
 Paper cutouts in combination with special paint effects, gold leaf, and other decorative elements is the art of decoupage.
 Several coats of varnish were applied and sanded to produce a smooth finish that looked and felt like it was painted on the surface.

 In the simplest form, decoupage is cutting and pasting pictures to transform an ordinary object into a beautiful piece of art.
 The Graphics Fairy archives has thousands of pictures for this craft.
 Coating the pictures with a few coats of a formula called Decoupage Medium to protect and enhance them is the next step after fussy cutting the pictures and gluing them to an object.
 You can see this in the Decoupaged Dresser by Lindy at Cottage Hill using these vintage bird images HERE!!